HOUSING & UTILITIES

 The Emergency Broadband Benefit is an FCC program to help families and households struggling to afford internet service during the COVID-19 pandemic.
 The Emergency Broadband Benefit will provide a per month discount towards broadband service for eligible households.
 Eligible households can also receive a one-time discount to purchase a laptop, desktop computer, or tablet from participating providers.

 Through this link you will find a comprehensive list of financial assistance and Internet Service programs for eligible families and individuals.
 The guide will allow you to learn about resources available during COVID-19, how to apply for low-income internet service, and how to qualify for free or discounted computers, mobile plans and phones.

 The Kansas Housing Corp is a non-profit, public corporation that helps Kansans access safe, affordable housing and serves as the primary administrator of federal housing programs in the state.
 They provide resources for homeowners, renters, and those who are at risk of or experiencing homelessness.
 During the Covid-19 pandemic, they are also providing emergency rental assistance through the KERA program.

 The Lawrence Community Shelter is the only emergency homeless shelter serving Lawrence and the Douglas County Kansas.
 They offer immediate temporary shelter, as well as the opportunity to apply for longer term housing case management.
 They also provide connection to a variety of resources throughout the Lawrence Community.

-The Lawrence-Douglas County Housing Authority (LDCHA) provides housing programs for various groups based on need.
-Individuals can find more information and help with the housing application on the LDCHA website.
+The Lawrence-Douglas County Housing Authority (LDCHA) provides housing programs, such as vouchers, transitional housing, and section 8 housing, for various groups based on need.
+Individuals can find more information, eligibility criteria, and help with the housing application on the LDCHA website.

 Lawrence Family Promise is a program that provides counseling and assistance for families with children that are in need of shelter/housing.